jfxu/Python/README.md

 Python Basic Tips
 ==================

-help('modules')          # To show the list of installed modules
+""" To show the list of installed modules """ help('modules')